cbrownstein-lambda/gradio-load-balancing/README.md

 - Use a single GPU.
 - Listen on a localhost port, TCP/{7860..7867}.
 - Serve the FLUX.1 [schnell] prompt-to-image model.
+- Log to a file named `log_{0..7}.txt`, the number representing the GPU the app is using.

 Nginx, acting as a load balancer (reverse proxy), will balance requests to the server between the 8 apps.